Generative Models as a Data Source for Multiview Representation Learning: Introduction

 We study the properties of these latent views in contrastive learning and ask under what conditions they can lead to enhanced learners.
-We then also compare these learners with non-contrastive encoders, also trained on samples from generative models.
+We then compare these learners with non-contrastive encoders, also trained on samples from generative models.
 Further, we study the long-standing promise of generate models in being capable of generating more samples than the number of datapoints that trained them.
 Knowing current models still have finite diversity, we ask: how many samples are necessary to get good performance on a task?
-To answer this question, we run our learning experiments under different number of images drawn from latent space.
-Our main findings are: \setdefaultleftmargin{1em}{1em}{}{}{}{} \begin{compactenum} \item Contrastive learning algorithms can be naturally extended to learning from generative samples, where different ``views" of the data are created via transformations in the model's latent space. \item These latent-space transformations can be combined with standard data transformations (``augmentations") in pixel-space to achieve better performance than either method alone. \item To generate positive training pairs in latent space, simple Gaussian transformations work as well as more complicated latent space transformations, with the optimal standard deviation being not too large and not too small, obeying an inverse-U-shaped curve like that observed for contrastive learning from real data~\cite{tian2020makes}. \item Generative models can potentially produce an unbounded number of samples to train on; we find that performance improves by training on more samples, but sub-logarithmically. \end{compactenum}
+Our main findings are: \setdefaultleftmargin{1em}{1em}{}{}{}{} \begin{compactenum} \item Contrastive learning algorithms can be naturally extended to learning from generative samples, where different ``views" of the data are created via transformations in the model's latent space. \item These latent-space transformations can be combined with standard data transformations (``augmentations") in pixel-space to achieve better performance than either method alone. \item To generate positive training pairs in latent space, simple Gaussian transformations work as well as more complicated latent-space transformations, with the optimal standard deviation being not too large and not too small, obeying an inverse-U-shaped curve like that observed for contrastive learning from real data~\citep{tian2020makes}. \item Generative models can potentially produce an unbounded number of samples to train on; we find that performance improves by training on more samples, but sub-logarithmically. \item Learning representations from generative models can outperform learning directly from the data that trained those models, provided that the generative model is of sufficiently quality (we observe this result on StyleGAN2~\citep{Karras2019stylegan2} fit to cars but not on BigBiGAN~\citep{donahue2019large} or BigGAN~\citep{brock2018large} fit to ImageNet1000~\citep{deng2009imagenet}). \end{compactenum}